INFOM124-Verification-et-Validation/25-26-DEBRUYCKER-Nils/jpacman-framework/TP2.md

 Implement at least 5 JUnit tests (2 good weather and 3 bad weather) for the method `Optional<Direction> nextAiMove()` in a `InkyTest` class.

 ## Exercise 3
-The method `squaresAheadOf` in the class `Unit` is not tested.
+1The method `squaresAheadOf` in the cl-ass `Unit` is not tested.
 Write at least 3 tests for this method by following the specification-based testing framework.

 ## BONUS
 There are TODOs in the method `Optional<Direction> nextAiMove()` from the `npc.ghost.Blinky` class.
 Implement these TODOs and test the method with this new behavior after that.